First lady

-First lady is an unofficial title usually used for the wife, and occasionally used for the daughter or other female relative, of a non-monarchical head of state or chief executive.
-The term is also used to describe a woman seen to be at the top of her profession or art.
+First Lady or First Gentleman is a title used in some countries, especially presidential republics, most often for the spouse of the head of state.
+Occasionally another relative may be designated in the role, especially for unmarried or widowed officeholders.
+The term may also be used for the spouses of mayors, governors, et cetera.

-The title has also been used for the wife of a head of government who is not also head of state.
-It has also been used to refer to the wives of the leaders of administrative divisions within a country.
+In the English-Speaking world, the term is primarily associated with the United States, however the title has also occasionally been used to refer to the spouse of a head of government in some commonwealth countries.
+The traditional duties and social function of the role of First Lady in many ways echo the role of a queen consort in countries with a monarchy.

+Outside of the US, the role is most often found in Latin American countries.

+The term First Lady has also seen figurative use to describe a person seen to be at the top of her profession or craft, and is sometimes used in some Christian churches in the United States for the wives of Christian pastors in denominations.

 History

 It has been noted that the earliest use of the term "first lady" is in reference to person of a high ranking or outstanding person in their field, and that the term, as used to describe the spouse of the president of the United States, saw its first documented use in 1838 in reference to Martha Washington, who was never referred to as such during George Washington's time as president.

 The first person to have been referred to as "first lady" on a regular basis during their time in the position was Harriet Lane, who was actually James Buchanan's niece, as Buchanan was a lifelong bachelor.